How to set up advance shipping?

 Third Preference- Shipping Band

-3. If there are 3 separate offers created on the basis of the offer conditions and there is an order which fulfills all the three condition, then Priority will be as below:
+3. If there are 3 separate offers created on the basis of the offer conditions and there is an order which fulfills all the three conditions, then Priority will be as below:

 First Preference - Order Value By Vendor